creinders/ChimeraMix/README.md

 ## Experiment Sweeps

-To reproduce all experiments on your Slurm cluster, execute the following two commands.
+To reproduce all main experiments on your Slurm cluster, execute the following two commands.
 Replace `<SLURM PARTITION>` with the name of your Slurm partition.

 ```bash